hectorcorrea/solr-for-newbies/11_schema_indexed_stored.md

 # }}
 ```

-Keep in mind that we can search by the indexed field `f_indexed`:
+Keep in mind that we can search by `f_indexed` because it is indexed:

 ```
 $ curl "http://localhost:8983/solr/bibdata/select?q=f_indexed:indexed"

-# will find the document, but again, field f_indexed will not be included
+# will find the document, but again, the value of field f_indexed
+# will not be included in results.
 ```

 Notice that even though we are able to fetch the value for the `f_stored` field we cannot use it for searches: